 Mehdi: We want to experience something new.

 Other families from Algeria are the Nkoso Family, and the Albina Family.
-From France are the Alioune Family, the Chandar Family, the Kamagate & Ezoua Family , the Nkoso Family, the O'Sullivan Family, and the Prokofiev Family.
+From France are the Lopes Family, the Chandar Family, the Kamagate & Ezoua Family , the Nkoso Family, the Alioune Family, the O'Sullivan Family, and the Prokofiev Family.
 From Russia are the Leetmaa Family, the Sullivan Family, and the Prokofiev Family.
 From Ukraine are the Leigh Family.
 From Israel are the Magarik Family and the Sullivan & Seresin Family.